 Best – $100,000 minimum deposit, fees are 0.15%

-Also, if you are considering join Betterment, you can get a 30 day free trial to see what it is all about, and whether its investing approach is right for you and your needs.
+Also, if you are considering joining Betterment, you can get a 30-day free trial to see what it is all about and whether its investment approach is right for you and your needs.
 Betterment: Free Sign up + $25 Bonus!
 Start now!

 Betterment is very different from a standard brokerage.
 It is designed to be simpler, easier to use, and more aligned with your individual goals.
 If you have checked it out yet, consider using the free trial to give it a shot.
 Be sure to check out my complete review of Betterment.